neelkamath/omni-chat-backend/docs/spec.md

 - [ ] If a bot messages a user, and the user has never messaged the bot, it'll come up in a section separate to the regular chats.
 This bot's chat will only be moved to the accepted chats if the user allows it.
 Otherwise, bots will spam users.
 - [ ] Allow people without an account (or people who have an account who wish to remain anonymous) to message in group chats.
 - [ ] Encryption.
-- [ ] Report someone.
-- [ ] Share as much, or as little, information as you want.
-You can share your address, phone, email, profile photo, etc. You can choose who can see what info.
-If a bot is messaging you, it'll have to ask for permissions for every type of data it wants to access.
 - [ ] Chat without an account.
 - [ ] View chat even if you're not logged in.
 Of course, this will only be allowed if it's a public chat anyone can join.
 - [ ] Incognito chats whose messages automatically disappear after a set amount of time, or shortly after the user reads them.
-- [ ] Choose who can see when you were last online, or whether they saw your message.
 - [ ] You can toggle chat history so that it automatically gets deleted in a particular manner (e.g., new participants can't see old messages).
-- [ ] App-wide, and chat-specific lock.
-You will need to enter a password or biometric to unlock the app or chat.
 - [ ] Run a production instance taking care of the following:
     - [ ] Automate backups.
     - [ ] Don't run images as the `root` user.